Skip to content

 On the right side of bottom navigation bar of the Site, click the “Delete this Site” icon.

-You will be prompted to confirm the deletion.
+You are required to confirm the deletion.

-3.3.9 Create and use Labels
+3.3.9 Create and use labels

 Labels are defined as Key-Value Pairs.